themesberg/flowbite/content/getting-started/phoenix.md

 ## Requirements

-Before getting started you need to have both [Exilir](https://elixir-lang.org/), the [Hex](https://hex.pm/) package manager and [Node.js](https://nodejs.org/) installed on your local computer to be able to follow through this guide.
+Before getting started you need to have both [Elixir](https://elixir-lang.org/), the [Hex](https://hex.pm/) package manager, the [PostgreSQL](https://www.postgresql.org/) relational database server and [Node.js](https://nodejs.org/) installed on your local computer to be able to follow through this guide.

 ### Install Elixir